godotengine/godot-docs/classes/class_softbody.rst

 | *Getter*  | get_collision_mask()      |
 +-----------+---------------------------+

-The physics layers this area scans for collisions.
+The physics layers this SoftBody scans for collisions.

 ----